ARM-software/acle/main/acle.md

 #### `arm_streaming`

-This attribute applies to **function types** and specifies the following
+This attribute applies to **function types** and specifies the following:
-things:

 *   If the function is defined, all statements in that definition are [streaming statements](#streaming-statement).